 KS2 Cookery Project

-At Braybrook Primary School, we constantly strive to better support children in their learning, through offering a rich and more varied curriculum and more exciting opportunities through which they can live and learn.
+At Braybrook Primary Academy, we constantly strive to better support children in their learning, through offering a rich and more varied curriculum and more exciting opportunities through which they can live and learn.

 As such, in 2014 we launched a new cookery project for the children of KS2, through which they have the chance to create a range of savoury and sweet dishes during the course of the year.
 Over the course of each term, EVERY member of each class from Yrs 3 – 6 has the opportunity to work for one morning with our Cookery Lead, in a team of three, in our teaching kitchen.
 This is FULLY funded by school and there is no charge to parents.